Legoless/DesignKit/README.md

 ### Icons

-DesignKit provides many vector icons out of the box.
+DesignKit provides many vector icons out of the box, used for social icons and most common tasks.

 # Technique